-Located at Santa Clara University campus, the evening will feature a cocktail hour showcase of innovations for humanity by social entrepreneurs, student fellows, and Jesuit institutions across the world, a grand dinner, and a room full of people who want more impact and more meaningful lives.
+Located at Santa Clara University campus, the evening will feature a cocktail hour showcase of innovations for humanity by social entrepreneurs, student fellows, a grand dinner, and a room full of people who want more impact and more meaningful lives.

 What Is The Social Enterprise Movement?

 Across the globe, from Silicon Valley to Sierra Leone, a growing army of visionary people are alleviating poverty by taking a creative business approach to solving community-wide problems.
 These social entrepreneurs are forging innovative and sustainable solutions to create better food security, clean drinking water, better education, higher employment, affordable clean energy, and economic empowerment.

 With our roots in Silicon Valley, our Jesuit mission, academic rigor, and worldwide network of Jesuit institutions, Santa Clara University is uniquely positioned to harness the talent of Silicon Valley in service to humanity.
 Pioneers in social enterprise since 1997, SCU’s Center for Science, Technology, and Society engages Silicon Valley business acumen and the talents of students, faculty and alumni to support social enterprise through a suite of well-respected programs.

 Our flagship Global Social Benefit Institute (GSBI®) is internationally renowned for its high-quality training and robust mentorship of over 300 social enterprises who have collectively impacted more than 100 million lives.